 A recent graduate is defined as a graduate who left full-time education within five years of the survey date.

 Percentage of recent UK graduates working in non-graduate roles | Source: ONS

-The majority (76%) of UK businesses think that a lack of work experience is the reason young people are unprepared for work.
-In fact, around a third of graduate recruiters say that graduates with no work experience have little chance of receiving a job offer.
+The majority (76%) of UK firms believe a lack of work experience is the reason why young people are unprepared for work.

-Similarly, more than half (57%) of UK employers believe that young people are lacking basic ‘soft’ skills, such as communication, resilience or time management, to succeed in the working world and that this hinders young people’s readiness for work.
+Similarly, more than half (57%) of UK firms insist that young people are lacking basic ‘soft skills’ such as analytical thinking.